 NOTE: This program is designed for a second or third grader who is an oldest child.
 Families with older siblings should instead purchase one of the 2nd-8th programs so that all students are working on the same topics.

 Moderately detailed lesson plans are provided for each day.
-You need minimal prep work before teaching the program: gathering or buying general school supplies and art supplies..., gathering library books, and reading the first sections of the teacher’s manual.
+You need minimal prep work before teaching the program: gathering or buying general school supplies and art supplies for I Can Do All Things, gathering library books, planning nature walks, and reading the first sections of the teacher’s manual.

 You may purchase either the basic or deluxe package.
 The basic package includes the teacher’s manual, a two-sided U.S./world map, student sheets (which also include state sheets/cards/stickers), Patriotic Songs of the U.S.A.
 CD, and books such as NIrV Discoverer’s Bible for Young Readers, The Story of the U.S., American Pioneers and Patriots, North American Indians, The Fourth of July Story, First Encyclopedia of Science, Science with Air, and Birds, Nests, and Eggs.